code-distortion/adapt/README.md

 ### Testing code that uses transactions

-As mentioned above, tests are run inside transactions that are rolled-back afterwards - leaving the database in a clean state, so it can be reused.
-If this transaction is committed, the roll-back would fail, and the database would need to be rebuilt.
+As [mentioned above](#re-using-databases-within-a-test-run), tests are run inside transactions that are rolled-back afterwards - leaving the database in a clean state which can be reused.
+If this transaction is committed, the database would need to be rebuilt.

-If your *own code* uses transactions as well, this will cause the original transaction to be committed.
-It can also happen unintentionally (eg. in MySQL, truncating or altering a table will do this).
+If your *own code* uses transactions as well, this will cause the wrapper transaction to be committed.
+It can also happen unintentionally (e.g. when truncating or altering a MySQL table).

 Adapt detects when this happens and throws an `AdaptTransactionException` to let you know which test caused it.

-To stop the exception from occurring, turn the "reuse_test_dbs" option off for that test - by adding `protected bool $reuseTestDBs = false;` [to your test class](#customisation).
-Or turn it off for *all tests* by updating the `reuse_test_dbs` config setting.
+To stop the exception from occurring, turn the "reuse test dbs" option off for that test - by adding `protected bool $reuseTestDBs = false;` [to your test class](#customisation).
+(You can also turn it off for *all tests* by updating the `reuse_test_dbs` config setting).

-This will isolate the test from other tests that *can* reuse the database.
+Turning this off will isolate the test from other tests that *can* reuse the database.